DarInternet/DarInternet.Core/readme.md

 You need to download and install [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0) for your platform.

 ### Build
-After clonning the project, run the following command in root folder:
+After cloning the project, run the following command in root folder:

 `dotnet build`